 Eastern Light Nordic Subsea Project Becomes A Distressed Asset

-Eastern Light's prior management took the very risky approach of incurring debt.
+Eastern Light's prior management apparently took the very risky approach of incurring debt.
 Since the company has limited revenues, it quickly needed equity, but was unable to get it.
 There are lots of questions that must be asked.
 Was there simply not enough equity investor interest to finance the project?
 Or did the founders unwisely take the loan in hopes of achieving construction and revenue milestones and getting equity later at a high price and retain greater ownership for themselves?

 Comments